StatPhysBio/hermes/README.md

 Note that, for simplicity, the script assumes empty insertion codes.
 In `hermes/utils/rename_resnums.py` we provide a function `rename_resnums()` that uses BioPython to sequentially rename the resnums in a pdb file, removing insertion codes, and also saves a mapping between the new resnums, and the old resnums+icodes.

-## NEW: HERMES-relaxed protocol
+## HERMES-relaxed protocol

 The HERMES-relaxed protocol pairs HEMRES models with PyRosetta relaxations, leading to predictions that account more reliably for the side-chain relaxations that would have to occur as a result of mutations.
 To run predictions for a HERMES model using the HERMES-relaxed protocol, use the script `mutation_effect_prediction_with_hermes_with_relaxation.py`.

-PyRosetta relaxations render the HERMES-relaxd protocol slow.
-To avoid this price, we created HERMES-FT_relaxed models, which are fine-tuned to regress over predictions made with the HERMES-relaxed protocol, leading to models that can be run very cheaply with the HERMES-fixed protocol.
-These models are the best for predicting mutation effects on stability, and are the ones we recommend using.
+PyRosetta relaxations render the HERMES-relaxed protocol slow.
+To avoid this price, we created HERMES-amortized models, which are fine-tuned to regress over predictions made with the HERMES-relaxed protocol, leading to models that can be run very cheaply with the HERMES-fixed protocol.

 ### Performance on stability prediction